icopy-site/awesome/docs/awesome/awesome-for-beginners.md

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script><ins class="adsbygoogle" style="display:block" data-ad-client="ca-pub-6890694312814945" data-ad-slot="5473692530" data-ad-format="auto"  data-full-width-responsive="true"></ins><script>(adsbygoogle = window.adsbygoogle || []).push({});</script>
 ## Awesome First PR Opportunities [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A list of awesome beginners-friendly projects.
+A list of awesome beginner-friendly projects.

 Inspired by [First Timers Only](https://kentcdodds.com/blog/first-timers-only) blog post.

-If you are a maintainer for open-source projects, add the label `first-timers-only` (or similar) to your project and list it here so people can find it.
+If you are a maintainer for open-source projects, add the label `first-timers-only` (or similar) to your project and list it here so that people can find it.

 If you are looking to contribute then explore this list, look at [`first-timers-only` labelled open issues on Github](https://github.com/search?utf8=%E2%9C%93&q=label%3Afirst-timers-only+is%3Aissue+is%3Aopen&type=), and follow [@first_tmrs_only](https://twitter.com/first_tmrs_only) on Twitter to be notified when a new `first-timers-only` issue is created.